-1. Does your institution offer support for medical students interested in enacting a sustainability initiative/QI project?

-2 Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
-1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
-0 No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
-Score repla Wast buck prove e explanation: Sustainability in Medicine student group was able to secure a grant in 2019 to ace browsers on Medical center to Ecosia , which plants trees for browser searches.
-The OSU Zero be team also worked with the Sustainability in Medicine student group to provide at-home compost ets for no charge, and set up a drop off location for compost.
-Finally, the Sustainability Institute ided match funding for the student-led effort to integrate climate and health into medical school iculum.
+1. Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
+Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+The medical school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.

+Sustainability in Medicine student group was able to secure a grant in 2019 to replace browsers on Medical center to Ecosia, which plants trees for browser searches.
+The OSU Zero Waste team also works with the Sustainability in Medicine student group to provide at-home compost buckets for no charge, and set up a drop off location for compost.
+Finally, the Sustainability Institute provided match funding for the student-led effort to integrate climate and health into medical school curriculum.
+In the 2022 4-week Climate Health Advanced Competency elective course, M4s complete a sustainability QI project for the COM, medical center, or community.
+Students present their projects at the annual Byrd Center Symposium on Climate Change Research in October.
+Finally, students are able to apply for and pursue the Medical Student Research program, which could provide funding for a student to conduct a QI project with focus on sustainability.

-2. Duest your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
-2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
-1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare but these require student initiative to seek these out and carry them out in their spare time.
-0 There are no opportunities for students to engage in planetary health/sustainable healthcare
+2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
+There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+There are no opportunities for students to engage in planetary health/sustainable healthcare research.

-Score explanation: OSUCOM has numerous research opportunities within The Ohio State University system that students can seek out to pursue (for example, the Medical Student Research Scholarship is a funding program for all OSUCOM students to apply to for 3 months of research between the first and second year).
+OSUCOM has numerous research opportunities within The Ohio State University system that students can seek out to pursue (for example, the Medical Student Research Scholarship is a funding program for all OSUCOM students to apply to for 3 months of research between the first and second year).
 However, there is no department specific to or related to "Planetary Health" or "Sustainable Healthcare."
-With so many different colleges at this institution, students would be able to carry out planetary health/sustainable healthcare research and would qualify for medical student research funding, but medical students would need to find their own research lab and mentor on their own.
+With numerous colleges at this institution, students would be able to carry out planetary health/sustainable healthcare research and qualify for medical student research funding, but medical students would need to find their research lab and mentor on their own.

-3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
-For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-- The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - 0 There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+- 3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors. - The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.